thongtech/go-legacy-win7/README.md

 # The Go Programming Language

-**go-legacy-win7** is a fork of the Go programming language that maintains Windows 7 support and allows for deprecated `go get` behaviour.
+**go-legacy-win7** is a fork of the Go programming language that maintains support for Windows 7 and Windows Server 2008 R2, and allows for deprecated `go get` behaviour.
 This project aims to provide a stable Go environment for users who need to support legacy Windows systems or prefer the traditional Go workflow.

 ![Gopher image](https://golang.org/doc/gopher/fiveyears.jpg)
 _Gopher image by [Renee French][rf], licensed under [Creative Commons 4.0 Attribution licence][cc4-by]._

 ## Differences from Upstream Go

-1. **Windows 7 Support**
+1. **Windows 7 and Windows Server 2008 R2 Support**
-   Whilst the official Go project has dropped support for Windows 7, this fork maintains compatibility with Windows 7 systems.
+   While the official Go project has dropped support for Windows 7 and Windows Server 2008 R2, this fork maintains compatibility with these legacy Windows systems.

 2. **Classic `go get` Behaviour**
    This fork allows for the deprecated `go get` behaviour when `GO111MODULE` is set to "off" or "auto".
 This means: